code4recovery/spec/README.md

 `url` is optional and should point to the meeting's listing on the area website.

-`image` is an optional url that should point to an image representing the meeting.
+`image` is an optional url that should point to an image representing the location.
 We recommend an image of the building's facade.
 Ideally this is a JPG image 1080px wide by 540px tall.

 `types` is an optional array of standardized meeting types.
 See the types section below.